Contact Lenses: Q&A

-And the water can change the way your lenses fit, making them too tight and causing severe eye health problems.
+And the water in swimming pools can change the way your lenses fit, making them too tight and causing red eyes, contact lens discomfort and possible eye health problems.

-So, either take them out for swimming or wear goggles.
-Better safe than sorry.
-Dr. Dubow
+So, either take your contacts out for swimming or wear goggles.
+Better safe than sorry. — Dr. Dubow

 A: If you read the previous question about swimming in contacts, you will see that I recommended wearing goggles for safety.